Lehtimies/AlbinGPT/README.md

 ```
 - Server and Client
     - With the database initialized you can now start the client and server.
     - To start the server and client run `npm start` in their respective terminals.
-The server and client should now be running in two different terminals.
-The server and AlbinGPT client should be accessible at `http://localhost:5000` and  `http://localhost:3000` respectively by default. <br>
+The server and client should now be running in two different terminals and should be accessible at `http://localhost:5000` and  `http://localhost:3000` respectively by default. <br>

 ## Usage